Call Us: (310) 798-9154

 California’s Proposition 33, also known as the “Justice for Renters” initiative, is poised to make significant changes to the state’s housing landscape.
 While it is framed as a measure to protect renters, it’s crucial to carefully consider the potential impacts to property owners, residents, and the broader housing market.

-As one of the Owner-Operators of Jamison Management Company, a family-owned and operated property management business with over 25 years of experience in the South Bay area, I’ve seen firsthand how critical it is to maintain a balanced approach to managing residential income properties.
+As one of the Owner-Operators of Jamico Properties, a family-owned and operated property management business with over 25 years of experience in the South Bay area, I’ve seen firsthand how critical it is to maintain a balanced approach to managing residential income properties.
 We focus on apartment buildings and single-family homes, and our team of licensed Real Estate brokers and Certified Housing Professionals is dedicated to helping property owners achieve the best return on their investments.
 We believe that the most effective way to ensure a strong return on investment is by maintaining the property and making sure residents are being treated fairly.
 In this article, I’d like to explore the reasons why property owners, and indeed all voters, should consider voting “No” on this proposition.

 Understanding Proposition 33